primatejs/primate/docs/guide/project-structure.md

 ```

 !!!
-Some of the above comments use `1`, where in fact any value could stand for
+Some of the above route examples use `1`, where in fact any value could stand
-`{postId}`.
+for `{postId}`.
 We'll later come back to path parameters in depth.
 !!!

 Here we chose our paths to represent CRUD actions.
 This is appropriate for a